Brassicas are my absolute favorite plant family. After all, the group includes cabbages, which are a delight to try growing.

-There are many solutions to cutworms.
+There are many solutions to getting rid of cutworms.
 The first is to put a plant collar around your plants to deter pests from laying eggs around the base of them.

-Then you can sprinkle used coffee grounds out in your garden, along with diatomaceous earth.
+You can sprinkle diatomaceous earth around the garden.
 This will cut the worms to pieces when they crawl over it.

-If Black Leg is not controlled, it has the potential to wreak havoc on your garden.
-Follow the steps below, and you should, hopefully, be able to give Black Leg the boot.
+If it isn’t controlled, it has the potential to wreak havoc on your garden.
+Follow the steps below, and you should, hopefully, be able to give black leg the boot.

-Black Leg is very hard to treat.
+Black leg is hard to treat.
 The best way to kick it out of your garden is to keep your plants on a four-year crop rotation.